seznam/pyoo/README.rst

 The main advantage of PyOO library is that it can use almost any functionality implemented in OpenOffice.org so it does not need to reinvent the wheel as many libraries do.
-On the other other side it requires a running instance of an OpenOffice.org program which means significant overhead.
+On the other side it requires a running instance of an OpenOffice.org program which means significant overhead.